scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAWS.md

 ### Requirements

-* You must create VPC with NAT gateways on private networks.
+* You must create VPC with public NAT gateways on private networks.
 NAT gateway is necessary to enable internet access for Kubernetes node group subnets.
 * You must create at least 2 subnets for the EKS cluster in different availability zones.
 This is mandatory to create an EKS cluster.
-* You must create subnets with the prefix at least `/24` for the Kubernetes cluster to work without issues even after scaling.

 ### Recommendations

 * You should create private subnets for the Kubernetes cluster for production.
 * You should create a bastion server to manage the Kubernetes cluster.
 * You should create 3 subnets in 3 availability zones for the Kubernetes cluster for higher availability.
-* You should create public subnets for the Kubernetes cluster if you want to place envoy LoadBalancer in the public subnet for testing purposes.
+* You should choose public subnets for the Kubernetes cluster if you want to place envoy LoadBalancer in the public subnet for testing purposes.

 ### Steps